EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

    them, and you want to bake them into the image permanently (giving the build more efficient storage).

-You may also install packages manually, on-the-fly, by running `pacman` commands inside the container.
-Be aware, that these packages are not persisted to any volume, and would vanish as soon as you upgrade or rebuild the container.
-Persistent packages, as well as config changes, need to be made apart of the Dockerfile, or introduced by an environment variable (`DOCKER_WORKSTATION_BASE_PACKAGES` and/or `DOCKER_WORKSTATION_EXTRA_PACKAGES`).
+## Persitence

+Containers don't persist files unless they are stored in a volume.
+This container only has two volumes, mounted to:

+ * `/etc/ssh/keys`
+ * `/home/${DOCKER_WORKSTATION_USERNAME}`

+Files stored in any of these locations are persistent, even if you rebuild or upgrade the container.
+Any files, including packages you install, that are not stored here are lost when you rebuild or upgrade the container.

+All permanent customization must be done in the Dockerfile, or via one of the customizable environment variables: (eg.
+`DOCKER_WORKSTATION_BASE_PACKAGES` and/or
+`DOCKER_WORKSTATION_EXTRA_PACKAGES`).